peteroome/peteroome.github.com/_posts/2019-10-10-okrs-a-tool-for-alignment-in-high-performance-teams.md

 ---
 layout: post
-title: Alignment in high performance teams - OKRs as a tool for alignment tool
+title: OKRs - a tool for alignment in high performance teams
 ---

 Like a lot of startups, the end of one quarter and the start of another means planning - more specifically OKR planning.